ameerwasi001/Imperal/README.md

 # Imperal
-A (Alomst) purely functional, dynamic, and imperative programming language?
+A purely(Almost) functional, dynamic, and imperative programming language?

 # How? and What?
-The first question that would come to anybody's mind after hearing that a language is both imperative and purely functonal is how would that work?
-If you understand let constructs in functional programming languages then the following would be easy to follow, but let me just make a simple expression, for those unawarre, that allows two expresssions to be chained together.
+The first question that would come to anybody's mind after hearing that a language is both imperative and purely functional is how would that work?
+If you understand let constructs in functional programming languages then the following would be easy to follow, but let me just make a simple expression, for those unaware, that allows two expressions to be chained together.
 ```
 when (x=2) then (x+8)
 ```
-This expression would result in 10 because in the first part we create a new environment where we set a variable namely x, to be equal to 2, then in the second part we create another environment that's chained to the frst one.
+This expression would result in 10 because in the first part we create a new environment where we set a variable namely x, to be equal to 2, then in the second part, we create another environment that's chained to the first one.
 Meaning it has access to all of the variables in the former environment.
 This language Imperal is nothing but this concept taken to another extreme level.
 Every statement in this language is just
 ```
 when (x=2) then (when(y=3) then (when (y = x+y) then (y)))
 ```